ferrantedev/ud-deep-rl-p3-collab-compete/README.md

 # Project 3: Collaboration and competition

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

-The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
-Specifically,

-- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 2 (potentially different) scores.
-We then take the maximum of these 2 scores.
-- This yields a single **score** for each episode.

-The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 Check out the video of the trained agent in action:
 [![Trained Agents](https://img.youtube.com/vi/Tk6SflL-eKI/0.jpg)](https://www.youtube.com/watch?v=Tk6SflL-eKI)